 The young Arne was keen on the opera and legend has it that he smuggled himself into London’s Italian Opera dressed as a liveryman.
 Whether this is true or not, he met and became friends with the composer Michael Festing at the opera who taught him the violin and took him to various musical performances.

 1732: His father was keen that he should follow the law and he was articled to a solicitor for three years after leaving Eton but was finally persuaded, probably by Festing, that he should follow music as a career.
 He began to teach his brother and sister to sing and the three of them performed at the Haymarket Theatre during April.

 1733: Thomas Arne goes to see Handel’s opera “Athalia” with Festing.
 His first composition a setting of Addison’s “Rosamond” is performed ten times at the theatre at Lincoln’s Inn Fields in London.
 This was soon followed by his comic opera “Tom Thumb”.

 1738: The first of his three successful masques “Comus” is performed at Drury Lane Theatre.

-1740: “The Judgment of Paris” was first performed in front of the Prince of Wales at Cliveden in Buckinghamshire to celebrate the birthday of his daughter Princess Augusta.
+1740: “The Judgment of Paris” is first performed in front of the Prince of Wales at Cliveden in Buckinghamshire to celebrate the birthday of his daughter Princess Augusta.
 Arne also wrote “The Masque of Althred” for this fete which includes the very famous piece “Rule Britannia”.
-At the end of the year he composed music for the first of his Shakespeare plays “As You Like it”.
+At the end of the year he composes music for the first of his Shakespeare plays “As You Like it”.

 1741: He composes music for “Twelfth Night”.

-1744: He performed the the oratorio “The Death of Abel” in Dublin.
+1744: He performs the the oratorio “The Death of Abel” in Dublin.

-1745: His setting of “God Save the King” was played at Drury Lane Theatre every night.
+1745: His setting of “God Save the King” is played at Drury Lane Theatre every night.
 His piece “Colin and Phoebe” was to become immensely popular in the pleasure gardens of Vauxhall for the next 20 years.

 1746: Arne composes music for “The Tempest”.

 1747: He composes music for “Love’s Labour’s Lost”.

-1750: His sister, now Mrs Cibber got into an argument with David Garrick over her salary and moved on to Covent Garden where she was quickly followed by Arne himself.
+1750: His sister, now Mrs Cibber gets into an argument with David Garrick over her salary and moves on to Covent Garden where she was quickly followed by Arne himself.